akku1506/Feature-Generating-Networks-for-ZSL/README.md

 ```
 Make sure you provide the correct dataset path in the shell script.
 You can change the arguments passed in the shell script to generate results for any dataset.

+I have also provided with the weights of the generator discriminator model on AWA2 at https://drive.google.com/file/d/1gSsokbQNrn0bpJtKQYRIqPK3-0tf0mRl/view?usp=sharing.